matthew-towers/maxima-linalg/README.md

 # maxima-linalg

-Some functions for working with matrices and subspaces in [Maxima](http://maxima.sourceforge.net/).
+Some functions for working with functions, matrices and subspaces in [Maxima](http://maxima.sourceforge.net/).
 The intended use is in [STACK](https://www.ed.ac.uk/maths/stack) questions, so each multiline function is followed by a comment containing a version on a single line suitable for pasting into the STACK editor.